 Fall is right around the corner, and everywhere I sense the approaching tang of autumn and cycles curving back around.

-Thanks to you, dear supporters, I’ve transitioned into a new phase: sending query letters and proposal packages to my first round of agents and publishers.
-About six weeks will elapse before I send along my next round, and my newest touchstones seem to be patience and resilience.
+Thanks to you, dear supporters, I’ve transitioned into a new phase: sending query letters and proposal packages to this agent and that publisher, and my newest touchstones seem to be patience and resilience.

 Each step brings surprises; sometimes wisdom ensues.
 For example, I was unprepared to read the proposal draft, lovingly prepared by Indigo Editing, that refers to me as “Smith” in the author bio and marketing plan.
 Who’s this Smith person?
 I mused, trying to reconcile roiling inner doubts with the confident character the pages portray.
 I kinda want to hang out with her for a minute.

 I was similarly unprepared to delight in my own company, in the process of distilling an entire chapter down to the essence of a few bare sentences.
 I swayed side-to-side in a tall barstool next to a koi pond on a temperate evening in a strange city, chuckling to myself as the right words seemed to leap confidently across the page.

 I‘m swaying again as I type these words in another strange city, watching birds dive confidently for fish in the Potomac.
 I left my next painting at home, reasoning that it would get travel-stained and I wouldn’t really have the time anyway.
 The sun is setting, and my fingers are twitching.
 I am…not unprepared exactly…but I’ve forgotten how painting rivets me, how much I loathe setting it aside to attend to mundane tasks like eating or sleeping.
 Time becomes immaterial, and in the unfolding flow I learn all over again the lessons of presence.

 In my hunt for a publisher, then, presence is the buoy for my patience, the anchor for my resilience.